cloudogu/gitops-playground/docs/developers.md

 ## Testing

-1. There are end to end tests implement by Junit.
+1. There are integration tests implemented by Junit.
 Classes marked with 'IT' and the end.
 2. Long living tests marked with 'LongIt'.
 3. Main Branch executes both, feature-branches only IT.